 Lots of the aspiring trekkers just want to reach the Everest Base Camp.
 There are numerous hurdles that you need to overcome.
 Lots of people never take consideration of the small details.
 Therefore, the blogger has stated all the altitudes that trekkers trek on.
 You can plan accordingly after getting the actual altitude that you gain.

 Prepare the trekking plan according to the altitudes that you gain.
 Discuss with the trekking organizers very seriously.
 Let them know about your situation.
-Awesome Nepal Treks is highly responsible trekking agency in Nepal.
+Awesome Nepal Treks is a highly responsible trekking agency in Nepal.
 Talk with the Sherpa and Everest base Camp Trekking experts.
 The agency has the provision of customizing the trip.
 The record of the company is that the agency hasn’t done any Helicopter rescue operations.
-This means the company has the clean record of successful Everest base Camp Trek.
+This means the company has a clean record of successful Everest Base Camp Trek.

 Everest Base Camp Trek is the only trekking route in Nepal where trekkers start their journey from 1300 m and reach 5545 m altitude from sea level.
 Find out the various altitudes within the trekking route which trekkers have to trek past every day.

 Day 1 (1300 m – 2820 m – 2640 m)

 Trekkers gain 1520 m altitude in just about 35 minutes.
 Some trekkers might feel uneasy once they land in Lukla Airport.
-The presence of the greenery and dense population helps trekkers to overcome the altitude sickness.
+The presence of the greenery and dense population help trekkers to overcome the altitude sickness.
 The regular Everest trekking itinerary involves trekkers to spend their first night in Phakding.

-Trekkers will land in the 2820 m altitude and walk downhill to spend night at 2640 m height which is Phakding.
-Trek High and sleep low.
-The major principle of avoiding the altitude sickness is simple and straightforward.
+Trekkers will land in the 2820 m altitude and walk downhill to spend the night at 2640 m height which is Phakding.
+Trek high and sleep low.
+The major principle of avoiding altitude sickness is simple and straightforward.

 Day 2 (2640 m to 3400 m)

 On this day trekkers gain 760 m altitude.
 On any given day this much of ascent is highly dangerous.
 However, there are numerous factors which make the transition very smooth.
 Green lush forests, high air density and dense population help trekkers to get adjusted with the altitude shift.